prescottprue/generator-react-firebase/README.md

 *open an issue or reach out [over gitter](https://gitter.im/redux-firebase/Lobby) if you would like your project to be included*

 ## In the future
+* Option to not include tests
+* Option to include tests when using sub-generators
 * Non-decorators implementation for props binding
 * Airbnb linting option (currently only `standard`)
 * Option to use simple file structure instead of fractal pattern
-* Option to not include tests
 * Smart Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
 * Store previous answers and use them as defaults
 * Open to ideas